Dollikins: Name

-The Dollikins name was probably inspired by the Miss Dollikins series of books by Anne Jane Cupples chronicling a doll's adventures, that were published in 1870 by Thomas Nelson & Sons.
-The books featured woodcut plate illustrations by R. Patterson and others, and the series was known as The Dollikins Library and also as The Story of Miss Dollikins.
-The first four volumes were titled as follows:
+The Dollikins name was probably inspired by the Miss Dollikins series of books by Anne Jane Cupples, which chronicled a doll's adventures, and were published from 1870 by Thomas Nelson & Sons.
+The books featured woodcut plate illustrations by R. Patterson and others, and the series was known as The Dollikins Library and The Story of Miss Dollikins.
+The first four volumes were titled: